 Additionally, the search bar for the “Explore a National Wildlife Refuge” page states “Enter a National Wildlife Refuge or other USFWS location…” This suggest that the non-NWR units of the National Wildlife Refuge System can be accessed.
 But that does not appear to be accurate.

 For example, Waterfowl Production Areas (WPAs) are little-known but critically-important units of the Refuge System in the Prairie Pothole Region of the United States.
 WPAs support huge populations of waterfowl and other birds.
-Funk WPA in Nebraska is one of the larger WPAs (nearly 1,200 acres) and it is an eBird hotspot.
+Funk WPA in Nebraska is one of the larger WPAs (approximately 1,900 acres) and it is an eBird hotspot.
 Yet typing “Funk” in the search bar returns only a “No Matches” message.
 The same is true for Townsend WPA, home of the eBird hotspot Prairie Wetlands Learning Center (below) in Minnesota.

 It would be great to add all units of the Refuge System, though it is obviously easier to add approximately 550 NWRs than it is to add more than 30,000 WPAs, some of which are just a handful of acres.